RikudouSage/LemmyWebhook/README.md

   - example: `transliterate("Hélľö, hów ärě ýöů?")` -> `Hello, how are you?`
   - example: `transliterate("𝐻𝐞𝒍𝓁𝓸 𝔱𝕙𝖊𝗋𝚎!")` -> `Hello there!`
 - `merge(arrayOrDictionary1, arrayOrDictionary2, ..., arrayOrDictionaryN)` - recursively merges an arbitrary number of arrays or dictionaries
+- `comment_parent_id(commentOrPath)` - returns the comment's parent id as an integer or null if it's a top level comment, can accept either the whole comment data object, or just the path

 Enhanced expressions, in addition to the above, have access to these functions: